 THE STEAMBOAT HOTEL, COLT’S EXCHANGE HOTEL & CIVISTA BANK

-In the fall of 1817 before the City of Sandusky was laid out, Cyrus W. Marsh build a frame house near the corner of Wayne and East Water Street where the Civista Bank now stands.
+In the fall of 1817 before the City of Sandusky was laid out, Cyrus W. Marsh built a frame house near the corner of Wayne and East Water Street where the Civista Bank now stands.

 Civista Bank, formerly known as Citizens Bank until 2015, was founded in Sandusky in 1884 and was located in the Feick Building from 1924 until it moved to its current location.
 It is the only bank headquartered in Sandusky and is currently the 18th largest bank in the State.